The Vienna Masters from September 17 - 20 is sponsored by LGT.

 Horse breeding and riding represent a cultural heritage which goes back thousands of years, yet which at the same time is modern.
 That is why these activities fit superbly with the corporate culture of LGT.
 The connections which the Princely House of Liechtenstein has with equestrian culture stretch back to Prince Karl Eusebius of Liechtenstein, who founded the Eisgrub stud farm in the 17th century.
-Today, LGT promotes sporting endeavor by sponsoring top-class equestrian tournaments as sponsor of the Vienna Masters, CSI Basel and Mercedes-CSI Zurich.
+Today, LGT promotes sporting endeavor by sponsoring top-class equestrian tournaments as sponsor of the Vienna Masters, CSI Basel, Mercedes-Benz CSI Zurich and CSI Ascona.

 Just like our owner, the Princely House of Liechtenstein, LGT has set itself the task of preserving and increasing our cultural heritage.
 LGT's commitment to the fine arts is demonstrated in its key role in promoting the Princely Collections as well as exhibitions including works from these Collections of the Prince of Liechtenstein throughout the world.

 The LGT Young Soloists are in many ways unique.
 Young people aged 13 to 20, gathered in a group of highly gifted young string soloists.
 The german violinist Alexander Gilmann launched this project together with LGT Bank.